Tech

 ASML’s EXE:5000 EUV system.
 (Photo: ASML)

-While there’s not been any announcement from Musk that his company would buy such advanced equipment from ASML, they’re really the only game in town.
+While there’s not been any announcement from Musk that his company would buy such advanced equipment from ASML, it’s really the only game in town.
 ASML’s top-of-the-line Twinscan EXE:5200B reportedly costs up to $380 million apiece and can crank out roughly 175 of the 30-millimeter wafers per hour.

-And talk about bottlenecks – ASML sold a grand total of 48 room-sized EUV systems in 2025.
-The company is seeing huge demand powered by the generative AI boom.
+And talk about bottlenecks — ASML sold a grand total of 48 room-sized EUV systems in 2025.
+The company is seeing huge demand powered by the generative-AI boom.
 It could be a significant wait for Musk to get his hands on the expensive machines, and potentially years before he’s cranking out the billions of chips he wants for powering Tesla’s Optimus robots and self-driving taxis.

 The EUV technology is considered crucial not just for the AI boom, but also for national security, which is why China is hard at work trying to replicate the technology.
-And even a nation state with the vast resources of China has only been able to create a working prototype of an EUV machine, which reportedly takes up an entire factory.
+And even a nation-state with the vast resources of China has only been able to create a working prototype of an EUV machine, which reportedly takes up an entire factory.
 And despite this project already being underway, China doesn’t expect to deliver working chips until 2028, at best.

 More Tech